AresValley/Artemis-DB/static/271/description.md

 Kiwi is a telemetry mode developed by CNES used on amateur rockets and radio balloons in France.
+It's primarily geared towards students and radio clubs as a project, such as making a weather balloon.